Quick answer

 Books and Bedtime Stories

 Of all the tools for raising a caring child, a good story may be the quietest and most powerful.
 A story lets your child slip into someone else's life, feel what that character feels, and watch a kind choice unfold from the inside.
 Following a character's point of view is wonderful practice for imagining a perspective that is not your own, which is the heart of kindness.
-This is exactly the approach Sleepytale was built around, turning that imaginative practice into a calm, screen free habit at the end of the day.
+This is exactly what Cleo is good at.
+Ask Sleepytale's AI friend for a tale about a character who shares, includes someone, or says sorry, and she makes one that did not exist until your child asked for it, screen on or fully off, whenever the moment is right.

 Teaching Kids Kindness by Age